 Unsatisfied with merely increasing the reporting after abuse has already occurred, Todd also wrote legislation to strengthen criminal background checks for school employees to prevent abuse from happening.

 It is imperative that we not only do all we can to address threats to the safety of our children but also be free to plan for their future.
 Todd was instrumental in getting legislation passed to help families facing the financial stress of caring for individuals with disabilities.
 Todd worked with his colleagues to craft the ABLE Act, bipartisan legislation which creates a tax-free savings account in the Commonwealth to help cover qualified expenses like education, housing and transportation for individuals with disabilities.

 As the son of public school teachers, the product of public education and the parent of two young children attending the public school he attended, Todd values public education which is why he has voted every year to increase state funding for basic education, leading to the highest basic education funding levels in state history.
+Since Todd took office in 2010, state education funding has increased by $3.4 billion.
 He also led the effort to reform the state’s funding formula which severely shortchanged our students and taxpayers and is now working to ensure the formula is fully implemented for our local schools.